connorwstein/go-is-is/README.txt

                 Prefix testnet2 metric 10
             TLV 2 IS Neighbors
                 1112.00-00
 - Need to support sequence numbers of LSPs to overwrite if we get a newer sequence number.
-Curren't the node2 will form an adjacency with either node 1 or 3 first, generate and send out its LSPs.
+Currently node2 will form an adjacency with either node 1 or 3 first, generate and send out its LSP.
 Then it will do that again once the second adjacency forms, but node1 and 3 will not update their databases when they get this new LSP, as they already have an LSP from node2.

 TODO:
 - Might be able to convert the structs to use byte slices for everything rather than fixed sizes